dreamweiver/dreamSlider/README.md

 Main Features
 ----------------
-+    Hover effects for thumbnails : Zoom-in(default),bounce,standout.
 +    Single image/Gallery mode to create an image slideshow with thumbnails
 +    Small file size,easy to implement.
++    Quick load time due to progressive loading of images, which are beyond viewport using lazyloading technique
 +    No additional thumb images required.
++    Hover effects for thumbnails : Zoom-in(default),bounce,standout.
-+    Browser support: v47.0,Firefox v42.0,IE11+ & many more to come.
++    Browser support: Chrome v47.0 +,Firefox v42.0 +,IE11+ & many more to come.

 How to use dreamSlider?
 --------------------